 Although rated in the top 10, when you look at the complaints filed and penalties an insurer would believe that is a reputable company with a good track record, considering they insure over a million people in the United States, Puerto Rico, District of Columbia and American Samoa.
-The provide a code of ethics that explains they play by all of the rules they are governed under.
-Their profit margins dated July 26, 2010 appear to be flawless.
+They provide a code of ethics that explains they play by all of the rules they are governed under.
+Their profit margins dated July 26, 2010, appear to be flawless.

 But behind all of those numbers is a company who takes months to fund a Life Insurance Policy without any explanation of why it takes so long.
-When you contact a representative and begin to ask questions, there is not an explanation and each month they always state it will be sent at anytime.
+When you contact a representative and begin to ask questions, there is not an explanation and each month they always state it will be sent at any time.